 AISES Energy Challenge

-The AISES Energy Challenge (EC) is an energy-specific science fair designed to engage and encourage high school students to participate in Science, Technology, Engineering, and Mathematics (STEM) education through a creative, hands-on, problem solving and engineering process in an environment similar to a science fair.
-High school students may compete as individuals, or as teams consisting of up to 3 students.
+The AISES Energy Challenge (EC) is an energy-specific science fair designed to engage and encourage high school and middle school students to participate in Science, Technology, Engineering, and Mathematics (STEM) education through a creative, hands-on, problem solving and engineering process in an environment similar to a science fair.
+High school and now middle school students may compete as individuals, or as teams consisting of up to 4 students.
 All students/teams must have an adult sponsor.
 The sponsor can be either a parent, teacher, or mentor.

-Eligible students are American Indian/Alaska Native (AI/AN) high school students in 9th, 10th, 11th or 12th grade.
+Eligible students are American Indian/Alaska Native (AI/AN) students in grades 7-12.